 Noise-canceling headphones are very popular with the current masses, but it is not for everyone.
-Many people unwittingly purchase noise-canceling headphones only to regret later.
-If you are reading this, you’ve probably asked yourself things like, why do noise cancelling headphones make me nauseous?
+Many people unwittingly purchase noise-canceling headphones only to regret them later.
+If you are reading this, you’ve probably asked yourself things like, why do noise-canceling headphones make me nauseous?

 Active noise-canceling headphones cause nausea for some people.
 The effect has varying degrees of intensity on different individuals.
 People who cannot handle it will suffer from disorientation while they have the headphones on.

 There are two main types of noise-canceling headphones.
 One type uses passive noise-cancellation, while the other uses the active variant.
 The adverse effects are only felt by people who use the active variant.

 The following information should help you understand the pros and cons of choosing noise-canceling headphones and why they cause noise-canceling nausea.